UPPMAX/NAISS_Slurm/docs/slurm.md

     Some of the most commonly used arguments are:

-    - **-A PROJ-ID**: The project that should be accounted.
+    - `-A PROJ-ID`: The project that should be accounted.
 It is a simple conversion from the SUPR project id.
 You can also find your project account with the command projinfo.
 The PROJ-ID argument is of the form **naissXXXX-YY-ZZZ**
-    - *-N**: number of nodes
+    - `-N`: number of nodes
-    - **-n**, **--ntasks**: number of tasks.
+    - `-n`, `--ntasks=`: number of tasks.
 Since cores-per-task is 1 as default, this then translates to number of cores.
-    - **-t**, **--time=**: walltime.
+    - `-t`, `--time=`: walltime.
 How long your job is allowed to run.
 Given as HHH:MM:SS (example: 4 hours and 20 min is given as 4:20:00).
 Different centres have different maximum walltime, but it is usually at least a week.
-    - **-p**: partition.
+    - `-p`: partition.
 Only used at some centres.
 Dardel is one of them.
-    - **-c**, **--cores-per-task**: This changes the number of cores each task may use.
+    - `-c`, `--cores-per-task=`: This changes the number of cores each task may use.
 Can also be used for getting more memory, with some cores only providing memory. (example: **-c 2 -n 4** allocates 4 tasks and 2 cores per task, totally 8 cores).
 More about this argument later.

     In addition, these can be quite useful:

-    - **-o**, **--output=**: Used for naming the output differently that ``slurm-<job-id>.out`` and splitting it from errors and such.
+    - `-o`, `--output=``: Used for naming the output differently that ``slurm-<job-id>.out`` and splitting it from errors and such.
 The environment variable ``%j`` is very useful since adding it to the output name prevents it being overwritten next time you run the job.
-    - **-e**, **--error=**: Used for naming and splitting the error from the other output.
+    - `-e`, `--error=`: Used for naming and splitting the error from the other output.
 Adding the environment variable ``%j``to the name is useful, like it is for the output file.

     Example: